 - Low leakage currents and high leakage resistance between the elements (plate, grid and cathode).

-In addition, this tube utlises separate terminals for each cathode to permit flexibility of circuit arrangement.
+In addition, this tube utilises separate terminals for each cathode to permit flexibility of circuit arrangement.

-They weren’t messing about were they.
-These tubes were to be used in extreme environments and mission critical situations.
-The result of this wartime driven engineering effort are some of the finest tubes ever made.
+The boffins weren’t messing about—these tubes were intended to be used in extreme environments and mission critical situations—and the result of their wartime driven engineering efforts were some of the finest tubes ever made.
 These little devices represent the absolute pinnacle of tube technology and offer more consistent and reliable performance than the early N.O.S. germanium transistors.
-The Raytheon datasheet boldly states, “Tubes developed for this purpose proved so rugged that in-operative failures became very rare.”.
-Impressive stuff, eh.
-It’s also fascinating to consider that if the development of the transistor had been delayed for just a few more years, these tubes might have become the standard amplification device used in the audio industry today.
+The Raytheon datasheet boldly states, “Tubes developed for this purpose proved so rugged that in-operative failures became very rare.”—impressive stuff.
+And it’s interesting to speculate a little here—on a future that could have been—that if the development of the crystal transistor had been delayed by just a few years, the vacuum tube might have attained such dizzying levels of technological refinement that it could still be the standard audio amplification device today.